-Quite often intense, sensitive, overexcitable, more-able children have been referred by teachers or social services to a health care professional due to an assumption of a behavioural issue .
-Generally they don’t assess his or her intellectual and creative abilities, and even if they do they often don’t take into account the consequences of being different from the norm.
+Quite often intense, sensitive, overexcitable, more-able children have been referred by teachers or social services to a health care professional due to an assumption of a behavioural issue.
+Generally they don’t assess his or her intellectual and creative abilities, and even if they do they often don’t take into account the consequences of being different from the norm nor do they look at twice-exceptionality.

 All the identified behaviours can be a problem in their own right.
 Intense, sensitive, overexcitable more-able children aren’t immune to emotional and behavioural disorders, but their behaviour should be thoroughly investigated before treatment.

-The diagnosis must include knowledge of the environment and the individual, because a mismatch between those two could lead to problem behaviour.
+The diagnosis must include knowledge of the environment and the individual, because a mismatch between those two could lead to so called ‘problem behaviour’.
 (Webb et al., 2005)

 Frequent referral Problems for intense, sensitive, overexcitable more-able Children